godaddy/gasket/packages/gasket-plugin-nextjs/generator/markdown/custom-server.md

 ### Custom Server

-This Gasket app uses Next.js 14 with [Page Router] and a [Custom Server] implementation.
+This Gasket app uses Next.js 14 Page Router with a [Custom Server] implementation.
 The Custom Server allows for more control over the server environment, enabling advanced features like custom routing, middleware, and server-side rendering.
 This integration enhances development by providing a flexible and scalable solution for building web applications.

 {{#if typescript}}
 ### TypeScript & Custom Server